 Due to size and thickness, most liners are lost in the recycling process thereby slightly decreasing yield.
 Closures without liners do not experience this loss.

-EVA and TPE liners in plastic closures are preferred.
+EVA, PE and PE based TPE liners in plastic closures are preferred.

-EVA and TPE float in water and will not be separated in the recycling process.
-However, they are compatible with HDPE and in fact enhance its properties so they are preferred.
+EVA, PE and PE based TPE float in water and will not be separated in the recycling process.
+However, they are compatible with HDPE, so when a liner is required, these are preferred.

+Dispensers containing metal require testing to determine the appropriate recyclability category.
+Most reclaimers have metal detection equipment designed to protect cutting machinery from damage caused by metals.
+Large metal components on a dispenser may be detected by a metal detection unit and in these cases, containers are directed to the metals or waste stream and so are not recycled.
+Metal springs and check balls commonly used in dispensers are typically not large enough to be identified by metal detectors.
 Although metal is easily removed in the float-sink process, metal springs unravel during recycling and entwine themselves in screens designed to separate water from the material thereby ruining the screen.
-This adds significant cost and downtime to the recycling process.
+Metal springs are considered detrimental since they add significant cost and downtime to the recycling process.
 The APR encourages the use of polymer check valves and springs whenever technically possible.
-The body of the spray dispenser or pump should also be the same polymer as the body of the bottle whenever technical possible to increase yield and decrease contamination of the recycled HDPE.
+The body of the spray dispenser or pump should also be the same polymer as the body of the bottle whenever technically possible to increase yield and decrease contamination of the recycled HDPE.

-Closures containing metal or metal foils are detrimental to recycling.
+Closures containing metal or metal foils require testing to determine the appropriate recyclability category.

 Although metal is easily removed in the float-sink process, most reclaimers have metal detection equipment designed to protect their cutting machinery.
-Therefore, the container never makes it to the float-sink tank.
 Large metal items attached to HDPE packages may cause the package to be directed to the metal or waste stream in the recycling process, causing yield loss.
+Foil seals should be designed so that they are either entirely removed by the consumer, or such that they separate cleanly from the HDPE container in the flake wash step.
+Metals with hardness approaching, and greater than about 50 Rockwell C are expected to damage metal granulator blades.

 Closures containing floating silicone polymer are detrimental to recycling.